qdrvm/kagome/README.md

 ___

 ### Configuration Details
-* To execute kagome node you need to provide it with genesis config, keys and leveldb files
+To run a kagome node, you need to provide to it a genesis config, cryptographic keys and a place to store db files.
-* Example genesis config file can be found in `examples/first_kagome_chain/localchain.json`
+* Example of a genesis config file can be found in `examples/first_kagome_chain/localchain.json`
-* Example base path dir can be found in `examples/first_kagome_chain/base_path`
+* Example of a base path dir can be found in `examples/first_kagome_chain/base_path`
-* To create leveldb storage file just provide any base path into `kagome_full_syncing` executable (mind that `kagome_validating` requires keys to start).
+* To create leveldb files, just provide any base path into `kagome_full_syncing` executable (mind that `kagome_validating` requires keys to start).

 ### Build Kagome